Ezku/equanimous-tribble/content/2-theoretical-framework/3-activity-theory.md

 Quaternary
 :   "Now that we made it work, the others think this sucks for them."

-\citep{miettinen2006sources}:

-- "construction of a shared object is essential to innovation and novelty"
-- "the formulation of a critical problem already implies the possibility and direction of the solution"

-\citep{kerosuo2010promoting}:

-- "The creation of new practices, ie. the creation of social innovations, is a slow process"
+Expansive learning is thus to be understood as a process of construction and resolution of contradictions that follow from each other.
+These actions don't, however, need to follow each other in temporal order, and they don't all need to be present for learning to occur.
+Also noteworthy is the fact that it is not *individuals* who change, but instead the object of collective activity and thus the components of the activity system linked to it. \citep{engestrom2010studies}

-- in order to understand the process of innovation, contradictions in the scrutinized activity and their transformations need to be understood
+If we are to understand innovation, we must start with seeing the shared object of activity as its basis. \citep{miettinen2006sources} Furthermore, in order to understand the an expansive learning process in action, we need to gain an understanding of contradictions and their transformations in the activity. \citep{kerosuo2010promoting}